Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 There are two main approaches to quantifying carbon emissions (`C`), [measurement](#measurement) via real-world data or [calculation](#calculation) via models.

-Each component in your software boundary MAY use either measurement or calculation to quantify the carbon emissions.
+Each component in your software boundary may use either measurement or calculation to quantify the carbon emissions.

 We strongly advise speaking to your suppliers (be they hardware, hosting, or other) and requesting the data you need in the resolution you require for quantifying your SCI score.

 ### Measurement

-You MAY quantify carbon emissions by measuring the total real-world carbon emissions of your component (`C`) over a time period and dividing by the number of functional units (`R`) in the same time period to get `C` per `R`.
+You may quantify carbon emissions by measuring the total real-world carbon emissions of your component (`C`) over a time period and dividing by the number of functional units (`R`) in the same time period to get `C` per `R`.
 For instance, you may measure data regarding the real-world usage of your application "in the wild" and then divide by the number of users serviced in the same time period to get `C` per `User`.

 ### Calculation

-You MAY model what one unit of `R` looks like and calculate the total carbon (`C`) for executing one functional unit of work (`R`) in a controlled lab environment.
+You may model what one unit of `R` looks like and calculate the total carbon (`C`) for executing one functional unit of work (`R`) in a controlled lab environment.
 For instance, you may create a benchmark application that models a `user` interacting with your application and then measure the `C` emitted per run of that benchmark.
 The result is still a `C` per `user`.

 ## Comparing a SCI Score to a Baseline

-When taking an action to reduce the carbon intensity of a piece of software, the intensity SHOULD be compared to a baseline.
-The baseline MUST be calculated using an identical methodology to how the proposed SCI was calculated, except excluding the proposed action(s).
-The measurements, assumptions, models, functional units, etc. MUST remain the same between the baseline and proposed SCI.
+When taking an action to reduce the carbon intensity of a piece of software, the intensity should be compared to a baseline.
+The baseline shall be calculated using an identical methodology to how the proposed SCI was calculated, except excluding the proposed action(s).
+The measurements, assumptions, models, functional units, etc. shall remain the same between the baseline and proposed SCI.

 ## Core Characteristics

-As the SCI specification matures and develops, these core characteristics MUST remain true.
+As the SCI specification matures and develops, these core characteristics shall remain true.

 ### The SCI is sensitive to carbon awareness, energy efficiency, or hardware efficiency

 - The purpose of the SCI is to encourage actions that reduce the carbon emissions of software.
-Therefore, the SCI MUST be sensitive to those actions described in this document under **Software Sustainability Actions**; specifically, carbon awareness, energy efficiency, or hardware efficiency.
+Therefore, the SCI shall be sensitive to those actions described in this document under **Software Sustainability Actions**; specifically, carbon awareness, energy efficiency, or hardware efficiency.
-- If an application's SCI is X, and then actions are taken to make the application more carbon aware, more energy efficient, or more hardware efficient, the value of X MUST go down.
+- If an application's SCI is X, and then actions are taken to make the application more carbon aware, more energy efficient, or more hardware efficient, the value of X shall go down.

 ### The SCI takes a systems-impact view

 - The purpose of the SCI is to encourage actions that reduce carbon emissions of software in a way that creates reductions at a system-wide level rather than just at a local level.
-Local-level optimizations MAY lead to micro improvements but MAY have negative downstream impacts at a macro level that negate the impact of those actions.
+Local-level optimizations may lead to micro improvements but may have negative downstream impacts at a macro level that negate the impact of those actions.
-- Such a systems view MUST be adopted by articulating the [boundaries](#software-boundary) of the software and its associated infrastructure, keeping in mind the [exclusions](#exclusions) mentioned in this specification.
+- Such a systems view shall be adopted by articulating the [boundaries](#software-boundary) of the software and its associated infrastructure, keeping in mind the [exclusions](#exclusions) mentioned in this specification.

 ### The SCI is easy to implement

 To achieve impact at scale, the SCI needs to encourage adoption through ease of implementation.

-- Anyone without much experience or training MUST be able to follow the SCI specification instructions.
+- Anyone without much experience or training shall be able to follow the SCI specification instructions.
-- Calculation of the SCI MUST be possible without incurring any cost, for instance, for data or services or tooling.
+- Calculation of the SCI shall be possible without incurring any cost, for instance, for data or services or tooling.
-- Where possible, teams SHOULD consider investing more time or money in calculating their SCI number to increase its accuracy.
+- Where possible, teams should consider investing more time or money in calculating their SCI number to increase its accuracy.

 ### The SCI encourages the use of granular data

-In calculating the SCI value, you SHOULD use the highest granularity data available to you to compute each of `O`, `E`, `I`, and `M`.
-In cases where temporal granular data is not available, annual values SHALL be used which are the lowest acceptable level of granularity.
+In calculating the SCI value, you should use the highest granularity data available to you to compute each of `O`, `E`, `I`, and `M`.
+In cases where temporal granular data is not available, annual values shall be used which are the lowest acceptable level of granularity.

 ## Exclusions